Accessibility statement for Register to Apply for US Global Entry

 On the Convictions page, horizontal scrolling is required on narrow screens when the font size is increased to 150% or more, and the has had more than one conviction.
 This fails WCAG 2.1 success criterion 1.4.4 (resize text).

 On the Other names page, headings and controls are the same for different names.
-On the Check your answers page table headings use unfamiliar wording.
-These fail WCAG 2.1 success criterion 2.4.6 (headings and labels).
+This fails WCAG 2.1 success criterion 2.4.6 (headings and labels).

 Session timeout is not adjustable.
 This fails WCAG 2.1 success criterion 2.2.1 (timing adjustable).